codesharedot/quantum-resistant-ledger-price/README.md

-# verge price
+# rif-token price

-Gets the verge price with Python (from JSON).
+Gets the rif-token price with Python (from JSON).

 https://pythonbasics.org